-Port Hueneme City Councilmember Sylvia Muñoz Schnopp was re-elected to a second, four-year term in November 2012 after serving a successful term as Councilmember, Mayor (2010-2011) and Mayor Pro Tem (2009-2010).
-She also served as member of the city’s Audit Committee, Water Rate Committee and Branding Committee.
-Her leadership as Mayor encouraged Port Hueneme’s City Council as the first Ventura County city voting to display “In God We Trust” at City Hall November 2011.
-Her tenacity and efforts with Assemblymember Gorell led to Governor Brown signing bills to ensure Hueneme Beach shoreline protection October 2013 when federal funding was inadequate in providing beach restoration.
+Port Hueneme Mayor and City Councilmember Sylvia Muñoz Schnopp was re-elected to a third, four-year term in November 2016.
+She has served as Mayor since December 2017, having served twice as Mayor (2014-2015 and 2010-2011), as well as Mayor Pro Tem (2009-2010and August 2017-November 2017).
+She has served as member of the city’s Audit Committee, Water Rate Committee and Branding Committee.
+Her leadership is setting the stage for the next 70 years of the city’s history, and during her previous tenures as Mayor she encouraged Port Hueneme’s City Council to take the first steps in shoring up a divisive council through team building, as well as encouraged the city to be the first and only Ventura County city voting to display the national motto, “In God We Trust” at City Hall November 2011.
+Her work alongside City Council colleagues and Assemblymembers Jeff Gorrell and Das Williams led Governor Brown to sign several state bills that ensured Hueneme Beach shoreline protection in October 2013 when federal funding was inadequate in providing beach restoration and protection.

 Ms. Schnopp was active with the Ventura County Economic Development Association (VCEDA) and the Ventura County 2005 BRAC (Base Realignment and Closure) Taskforce.
-In 2005 she received the Community Advocate Award from the National Association of Women Business Owners (NAWBO) and has been honored with other notable national and regional awards.
+She was a district delegate for Congresswoman Lois Capps, 23rd District, for the 2004 Congressional Small Business Forum on Capitol Hill, received the 2005 Community Advocate Award from the National Association of Women Business Owners (NAWBO) and was honored with other notable national and regional awards.

-She spent eight years at AT&T Wireless Services and held a variety of regional, multi-state and national positions in marketing, public relations and external affairs, culminating as National Director for Multi-Cultural Initiatives.
-Before AT&T, she an executive with United Way of Ventura County where she created and implemented the nationally-acclaimed “Day of Caring” volunteer campaign kick-off event, directed award-winning marketing campaigns, and is credited with launching the first issues-oriented donor choice program.
+She spent eight years at AT&T Wireless Services and held a variety of regional, multi-state and national positions in marketing, public relations and external affairs, culminating as the National Director for Multi-Cultural Initiatives.
+Before AT&T, she was Marketing Director for United Way of Ventura County where she created and implemented the nationally-acclaimed “Day of Caring” volunteer campaign kick-off event, directed award-winning marketing campaigns, and is credited with launching the first issues-oriented donor choice program.

-Ms. Schnopp earned an MBA from California Lutheran University and a BS in Business Administration from Cal State University, Northridge.
-She serves on the St. John’s Regional Medical Center Community Board, The Museum of Ventura County Board of Directors and Ventura County Community Foundation’s Resource Center for Nonprofit Leadership.
-A published writer, guest columnist and lecturer, she is finalizing her first novel, Abandoned Angels, based on her family’s true story during Mexico’s Cristero Revolution and is a sought-after subject-matter expert.
+Ms. Schnopp earned an MBA from California Lutheran University; BS in Business Administration from Cal State University-Northridge, and Ministry Studies and Ministry Licensing from World Reaching Faith, Inc. She served on the St. John’s Regional Medical Center Community Board, The Museum of Ventura County Board of Directors and Ventura County Community Foundation’s Resource Center for Nonprofit Leadership.
+A published writer, guest columnist and lecturer, she has written her first novel, Abandoned Angels, based on her family’s true story during Mexico’s Cristero Revolution and is a sought-after subject-matter expert.
 A native of Oxnard, she traces her Ventura County heritage to the early 20th Century.

-Email Council Member Schnopp, or email the entire City Council.
+Email Council Member Schnopp or email entire Council.